 You do not need to be a specific age or have a particular level of experience to attend the CCL Training Course.
 Before applying you need to consider how the course will enable you to make a greater impact through your work, specifically in relation to climate change and the challenges it poses to culture, leadership and society.

-6. I am currently employed outside the cultural sector.
+6. I am currently employed outside the cultural or creative sector.
 Can I still apply?

-If your current role significantly involves working with the cultural sector, for example working with networks, funding bodies, policymakers, communications, education and other sectors related to the cultural field.
-You will need to show how your particular experience fits with our criteria when applying, and to evidence your commitment to the cultural sector in the longer term.
+If your current role significantly involves working with the cultural or creative sector, for example working with networks, funding bodies, policymakers, communications, education and other sectors related to the cultural/creative industries field, or if you lead on cultural/creative commissioning or creative engagement programmes for a non-arts body.
+You will need to show how your particular experience fits with our criteria when applying, and to evidence your commitment to the cultural/creative sector in the longer term.